 Listeriosis (see Listeriosis), which is caused by Listeria monocytogenes and is a common infection in cattle, sheep, and goats and less common in horses, is an example of a multifocal brain stem meningoencephalitis that ascends to the CNS via transaxonal migration in cranial nerves.
 Mannheimia haemolytica and Pasteurella multocida, although usually resulting in fibrinous pneumonia and hemorrhagic septicemia in ruminants, occasionally produce a localized fibrinopurulent leptomeningitis.
-Meningo-encephalitis due to M haemolytica has also been reported in horses, donkeys, and mules.
+Meningoencephalitis due to M haemolytica has also been reported in horses, donkeys, and mules.
 Actinomyces, Klebsiella, and Streptococcus spp are sporadic causes of meningitis in adult horses.

 Infections Caused by Parasites:

 In the early stages of inflammatory diseases of the CNS, nonlocalizing clinical signs are frequent.
-In dogs, for example, meningitis can easily be mistaken for intervertebral disk extrusion, polyarthritis, pleuritis, pancreatitis, or pyelonephritis.
+In dogs, for example, meningitis can easily be mistaken for intervertebral disc extrusion, polyarthritis, pleuritis, pancreatitis, or pyelonephritis.
 In horses, initial clinical signs can appear as lameness, myositis, vertebral instability, or even colic.
 In foals, extreme hyperexcitability and irritability can be an early indication of sepsis in the CNS.
 Cattle can demonstrate anorexia, depression, and bizarre behavior.

-The usual si gns of meningitis are fever, hyperesthesia, neck rigidity, and painful paraspinal muscle spasms.
+The usual signs of meningitis are fever, hyperesthesia, neck rigidity, and painful paraspinal muscle spasms.
 Dogs and occasionally horses display this syndrome acutely and sometimes chronically without clinical signs of brain or spinal cord involvement.
 However, in diffuse meningoencephalitis due to any agent, depression, blindness, progressive paresis, cerebellar or vestibular ataxia, opisthotonos, cranial nerve deficits, seizures, dementia, agitation, and depressed consciousness (including coma) can develop, depending on the rapidity of onset, pathology, and location of the lesions.
 Visual deficits, neck pain, seizures, behavioral disturbances, ataxia, weakness, cranial nerve deficits, and depression may be seen in either focal or disseminated CNS disease.

 In neonatal infections, omphalophlebitis, polyarthritis, and ophthalmitis with hypopyon can accompany the CNS inflammation.
 Because of its unusual pathogenesis, listeriosis often causes asymmetric vestibular dysfunction, with head tilt and circling, in addition to other cranial nerve deficits such as facial and pharyngeal paralysis.
 In histophilosis of cattle, the nervous signs tend to be peracute, with sudden collapse and profound depression of consciousness (stupor or coma); fever and limb stiffness may be the only signs detectable in the prodromal stages.
 In sporadic bovine encephalomyelitis, calves demonstrate incoordination that can progress to recumbency and opisthotonos.

-Adult large animals and dogs with bacterial meningitis and encephalitis, or steroid-responsive suppurative meningitis typically have a marked neutrophilic pleocytosis in the CSF, with cell counts in the hundreds to thousands.
+Adult large animals and dogs with bacterial meningitis and encephalitis or with steroid-responsive suppurative meningitis typically have a marked neutrophilic pleocytosis in the CSF, with cell counts in the hundreds to thousands.
 The protein content of the CSF is usually also significantly increased (>100 mg/dL), with an increase in the globulin component of CSF.

 Rickettsial infections most often cause a mild to moderate mononuclear pleocytosis, although Rocky Mountain spotted fever can cause neutrophilic inflammation secondary to vasculitis.

 Viral infections and listeriosis typically produce a mild to moderate mononuclear pleocytosis in CSF, with an associated increase in protein levels.
 However, the CSF is normal in rabies virus infections.
 Herpesvirus infections cause markedly increased proteins and xanthochromia (yellow to reddish discoloration) without dramatic increase in cell count.
 Feline infectious peritonitis (FIP) in cats and Eastern equine encephalitis in horses are exceptions and can cause markedly high neutrophil counts.
-In FIP, a markedly high protein concentration (>200 mg/dL) can also occur.
+In FIP, a markedly high protein concentration (>200 mg/dL) can also be seen.

 Parasitic and fungal meningoencephalitides cause eosinophilic or occasionally a highly degenerate neutrophilic pleocytosis.
 Granulomatous inflammations usually induce moderate to high cell numbers and increased protein in the CSF.
 The cell population is predominately mononuclear or a mixed population of neutrophils and mononuclear cells.
 Distinguishing a granulomatous infection due to a fungal or protozoal organism from granulomatous meningoencephalitis is often difficult.
 The necrotizing encephalitides typically cause a mild increase in CSF mononuclear cells and protein concentration.

-Occasionally, bacteria are seen on cytologic examination of the CSF and identified with Gram's stain.
+Occasionally, bacteria are seen on cytologic examination of the CSF and identified with Gram stain.
 Successful culture of bacteria from CSF is more likely in large animals than in dogs.
 In some cases, serial blood cultures are more successful, especially in foals.
-Cryptococci and occasionally protozoa have been identified in CSF, but serology is usually necessary to confirm mycotic and protozoal infections in vivo.
+Fungi and occasionally protozoa have been identified in CSF, but serology is usually necessary to confirm mycotic and protozoal infections in vivo.
 Many of these diseases are fatal, and final identification is made at postmortem with in situ identification of the organism.